tomislavmedak/tomislavmedak.github.io/en/txt/index.md

 ***Shadow libraries, access to knowledge, hacktivism***

+Co-authored with Valeria Graziano and Marcell Mars ['Learning from #Syllabus'](https://issuu.com/instituteofnetworkcultures/docs/statemachines_v14_zondermarks/115).
+In *State Machines: Reflections and Actions at the Edge of Digital Citizenship, Finance, and Art*, edited by Yiannis Colakides, Mark Garrett, and Inte Gloerich, Institute for Network Cultures, 2019, pp. 115-128.

 Interview with Petar Jandrić and Ana Kuzmanić.
 ‘Knowledge Commons and Activist Pedagogies: From Idealist Positions to Collective Actions - Conversation with Marcell Mars and Tomislav Medak’. *Learning in the Age of Digital Reason*, edited by Petar Jandrić, SensePublishers, 2017, pp.
 243–269.

 Co-authored with Marcell Mars. [‘Amateur Librarian - A Course in Critical